leliyliu/augmips/README.md

 # augmips
-design a cpu on traditional mips archiecture
+design a cpu on traditional mips architecture